- What makes the VIA experience unique?

-- For the first step, you will need to provide personal information (name, nationality, university, major, year in school) and contact information (email, phone number and/or Skype ID).
+- For the first step, you will need to provide personal information (name, nationality, university, major, year in school) and contact information (email, phone number, Skype and/or LINE ID).

 - For the second step, you will be asked to provide information about yourself and why you are interested in joining the program.

-- Finally, you will be asked to tell us when you are available to be interviewed by the Global Leadership and Engagement Program Director, Christy Inhulsen (interviews usually take 10-20 minutes).
+- Finally, you will be asked to tell us when you are available to be interviewed by the Social Innovation Programs Director, Yi Zhang (interviews usually take 10-15 minutes).